9059963940/session-bound-api-key-rotation/README.md

-# Session-Bound API Key Rotation via Usage-Pattern Fingerprinting
+Session-Bound API Key Rotation via Usage-Pattern Fingerprinting

 A behavior-driven API security prototype that detects abnormal API-key usage patterns and automatically rotates suspicious API credentials.

 The system establishes a behavioral baseline for each API key, analyzes incoming requests using usage-pattern features, detects anomalous behavior with an Isolation Forest model, calculates a security risk score, and automatically revokes and replaces a compromised API key when the configured risk threshold is exceeded.

-> **Note:** This is a research/academic prototype designed for local experimentation and demonstration.
+> Note: This is a research/academic prototype designed for local experimentation and demonstration.
 It is not a production secrets-management or KMS/HSM system.

----

-## Overview
+Overview

 Traditional API-key rotation is commonly based on fixed schedules or manual intervention.